MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Deploying-Microsoft-Dynamics-NAV-Using-ClickOnce.md

 -   ClickOnce supports a seamless upgrade.
 End users will hardly notice when the [!INCLUDE[nav_windows](includes/nav_windows_md.md)] is upgraded.

 The result should be that end users can install the [!INCLUDE[nav_windows](includes/nav_windows_md.md)] without relying on partners or super users to do it for them.

 There are some limitations of a ClickOnce-installed [!INCLUDE[nav_windows](includes/nav_windows_md.md)].
 For more information, see [Limitations of ClickOnce Installed on the Microsoft Dynamics NAV Windows Client](Deploying-Microsoft-Dynamics-NAV-Using-ClickOnce.md#Limitations).

-### Technical Overview of ClickOnce
+## Technical Overview of ClickOnce
 ClickOnce is a standard .NET technology that has existed since .NET Framework 2.0.
-The instructions in this document are meant to help you start working with ClickOnce deployment, however ClickOnce has additional features that are not described in this document.
+The instructions in this article are meant to help you start working with ClickOnce deployment, however ClickOnce has additional features that are not described in this article.

 The file structure of a ClickOnce deployment is as follows:

--   Assuming that you have a folder that contains your application files, such as the EXE, DLLs, configuration files, and other files that your application needs.
-The files should be organized in subfolders as appropriate for your application to work correctly.
+-   Assuming that you have a folder that contains your application files, such as the EXE, DLLs, configuration files, and other files that your application needs, the files should be organized in subfolders as appropriate for your application to work correctly.

 -   You create an XML file, usually called the *application manifest*.
 This file should be suffixed with .manifest, and added in the root of your application folder.
 The application manifest file contains metadata about your application including a list of all the files, which file is the main executable file, and so on.